yutongfeng1/DH110/assignment03/A03-User_Research.md

 #### What are the characteristics of users? (ex. demographics, preference, expertise, mainstream vs. extreme)
 I will focus on new-grad individuals who are looking for additional financial support post graduation.
 As they may move out of their families or college shared-homes, rent and other additional living fees are a burden to their usually low-to-medium range income as they are starting out in beginner work positions.
 They would be interested in understanding how they could utilize government support programs and receive such help in terms of financial, medical, or nutritional benefits.
- * Demographics: New-Grad (undergraduate, grad school, or PhD students).
-Age: 21-30.
-Occupation: New-Grad, Beginner level work position.
-New to the job market, live alone or with roommates in big urban cities with high living costs.
+ * Demographics: new-grad (undergraduate, grad school, or PhD students).
+ * Age: 21-30.
+Live alone or with roommates in big urban cities with high living costs.
+ * Occupation: Beginner level work position.
+New to the job market.
- * Frequently use laptop or smartphone to browse information online.
-Tech Savvy.
+ * Tech Savvy.
+Frequently use laptop or smartphone to browse information online.
  * Looking for additional financial support or benefits.
-To certain extents, availability and accessbility of great financial benefits may inform their decisions to move around the country for work and a living.
+To a certain extend, the availability and accessbility of financial benefits may inform their decisions to move around the country for work and a living.
  * Expertise: users should not need any particular level of expertise

 #### In which context (where, why) would the users do that activity?